Policies & FAQ

 Do I have to live on campus?

 Living on campus provides many opportunities for positive student development and learning.
 First-year students, in particular, benefit from the supportive environment of the on-campus community.
 For this reason ABAC requires all freshmen who have earned fewer than 24 semester hours of collegiate level credit and who have not cleared Learning Support requirements to live on campus.
-Freshmen must live on campus unless they are commuting from a parent’s, guardian’s, or grandparent’s home within a 50-mile radius.
+Freshmen must live on campus unless they are commuting from a parent’s, guardian’s, or grandparent’s home within a 50-mile commuting distance.

 In which building can I live?

 First-time entering freshmen are assigned to Lakeside until all suites have been filled.
 Once Lakeside has been filled, freshmen will be assigned to ABAC Place.
 Upperclassmen will be assigned to ABAC Place.
 Freshmen accepted to Stafford Hall will be assigned to ABAC Place.